CarmenChenEpi/566-prjoject/docs/index.md

 | Cases  | -0.4990338 |  -0.3931054 |
 | Deaths | -0.7814445 |  -0.6816794 |

-**Table 2.
-Correlation coefficients of vacciantion rates and cases/deaths**
+<strong>Table 2.
+Correlation coefficients of vacciantion rates and
+cases/deaths</strong>

 Exploratory graphs were presented in figure 1 and figure 2a-2e.
 Vaccinations in California started in February and the rates continued